 Swim fins are really important and the power they produce will make all the difference to whether you catch a wave or not.
 Remember the board floats but it is not a buoyancy aid so the fins will help you to tread water as well as catch waves.
 In a strong rip fins make life a lot easier.

-The fins are not cheap but they are a great investment, fin savers are a must.
+Fins are not cheap but they are a great investment, You should always try them on before ordering as all fins fit differently and some will feel far more comfortable than others depending on your own foot shape.
+Fin savers are a must.
 You can also wear neoprene socks as well if you wish.

 WETSUIT A good wetsuit is actually really important.
 You are submersed in the water much more than a surfer or bodyboarder so staying warm and not getting cramp is important.
 Also - as you are using your whole body to surf - a good fit is vital.